-The reserve relates to amounts received in the issue of shares that is in excess of their nominal value.
-This amount forms a part of the non-distributable reserves of the bank and thus will not be available for the payment of dividends.
+The reserve relates to amounts received in the issue of shares that are in excess of their nominal value.
+This amount forms a part of the non-distributable reserves of the bank and is not be available for the payment of dividends.